tailwarden/komiser/README.md

 # Users 🧑‍🤝‍🧑

-If you'd like to have your company represented and are using `Komiser` please give formal written permission below via a comment on this [thread](https://github.com/tailwarden/komiser/issues/76) or via email to contact@tailwarden.com.
+If you'd like to have your company represented and are using `Komiser` please give formal written permission below via email to contact@tailwarden.com.

 We will need a URL to a svg or png logo, a text title and a company URL.